12 November 2014 | Influencers | By BioSpectrum Bureau

-To promote advances made by stem cell researchers and professionals, .
+To promote advances made by stem cell researchers and professionals, Thermo Fisher Scientific held a stem cell workshop in South Korea recently chaired by stem cell and iPS cell expert, Dr Nirupama (Rupa) Shevde.
 Around 60 scientists from universities involved in research in medicine and health care as well as professional researchers from private companies attended the session at Thermo Fisher Scientific Suseo location in Seoul.

 In an interview with BioSpectrum Asia, Dr Shevde shares her thought and experience on stem cell research landscape in Korea and how the country is building its capacity to excel in this field.

-What has been your experience while conducting workshop for Korea stem cell researchers and how is Korea progressing in building stem cell research capacity?
+What has been your experience while providing workshop to Korea stem cell researchers and how is Korea progressing in building stem cell capacity?

 For more than a decade, we have provided stem cell scientists around the world with technologies and products to address challenges in stem cell research.
 With our complete portfolio of stem cell products and services, we believe that we can contribute to maximize the research and application of stem cells in South Korea with workshops like this.